kennethormandy/react-fittext/README.md

 # React FitText

+[FitText.js](https://github.com/davatron5000/FitText.js) as a React v16+ component.

-If you want to make specific text fit to a certain sized area, and then maintain that ratio across screen sizes, this component will work for you.
-If you have more specific requirements, there are some other options you may want to consider.
+If you want to make specific text fit within a specific sized container, and then maintain that ratio across screen sizes, this component is for you.

 FitText is a particularly useful approach for:

 - Predetermined content (ie. not user generated or dynamic)
 - Text that fits, until it hits a minimum or maximum font size, and then reflows normally from there
 - Multi-line text that fits

+## Alternatives

 If you don’t have any of these requirements, another library might suit you better.
 Some possible alternatives include: